suites-dev/docs.suites.dev/docs/faq/index.md

 ### What is Suites?

-Suites is a testing meta-framework designed to streamline and unify the testing process across various software development environments.
-It integrates with multiple Dependency Injection (DI) frameworks and testing libraries, providing a versatile platform for both unit and integration testing.
+> Suites is a testing meta-framework designed to streamline and unify the testing process across various software development environments.
+It integrates with multiple Dependency Injection (DI) frameworks and testing libraries, providing a versatile platform for unit testing.

 ### How does Suites differ from traditional testing frameworks?

-Suites is not just a testing framework; it's a meta-framework.
+> Suites is not a testing framework; it's a meta-framework.
 This means it works on top of existing frameworks and libraries, providing a unified interface and set of tools.
-It supports various testing approaches, including solitary and sociable unit tests, and broad integration tests.
+It supports various testing approaches, including solitary and sociable unit tests.

 ### Who can benefit from using Suites?

-Suites is ideal for developers and teams working in diverse environments who seek a unified, efficient approach to testing.
+> Suites is ideal for developers and teams working in diverse environments who seek a unified, efficient approach to testing.
 It is particularly beneficial for projects that require integration with multiple DI frameworks and testing libraries.